Padinska Skela: History

 In the early 20th century, Slovak cattle-breeders from the village of Padina were taking land in Pančevački Rit on lease.
 As the area was a marshland, to reach their land they had to use flatboats (in Serbian skela), thus giving the name to the area (Padinska Skela = Padina’s Flatboat).

 Few short streets in the middle of the large marsh existed prior to 1944.
 They were sparsely inhabited by the Germans, Ruthenians and Czechs.

 The settlement originates from the late 1940s when melioration of Pančevački Rit began.
-The settlement became important immediately, being in the center of the area which was turned from marshy floodplain into a very fertile arable land for the PKB company.
+The settlement became important immediately, being in the center of the area which was turned from marshy floodplain into a very fertile arable land for the PKB corporation.
 While other parts of the country lacked many communal and modern infrastructure, Padinska Skela soon had elementary school, kindergarten, sports clubs, ambulance and cinema.
 During the period of colonization („The 8th offensive“), it was mostly populated with the settlers from the South Serbia (Vranje, Surdulica), Bosnian Krajina and, to the lesser extent, from the Raška.

 It was part of the municipality of Borča until May 30, 1952, when it became seat of its own municipality.
 In 1955 it merged into the municipality of Krnjača which, in turn, became part of the municipality of Palilula in 1965.